 The arrangement in the first figure represents 4 x 5 (4 rows of 5 counters each).
 The arrangement in the second figure that represents 5 x 4 (5 rows of 4 counters each) can be obtained just by rotation of the arrangement in figure 1.
 However, in either case the total number of counters is still 20.
 Thus, students can visualize how 4 x 5 and 5 x 4 lead to the same product.

 Such visual representations help in understanding the Commutative Property of Multiplication.
-Internalizing these properties early on, helps understand why xy and yx are like terms later when they learn algebra.
+Internalizing these properties early, helps understand why xy and yx are like terms later when they learn algebra.

 Numbers and Operations in Base 10